 Elicera Therapeutics develops cell and gene therapies for immune-based cancer treatments.
-The company is developing four drug candidates, two of which are in the field of oncolytic viruses and two in the field of CAR T cell treatments, as well as a platform technology called iTANK (Immunotherapies Activated with NAP for Efficient Killing) for further boosting immunity in conjunction with CAR T cell treatments.
+Elicera Therapeutics AB is developing four drug candidates, two of which are in the field of oncolytic viruses and two in the field of CAR T-cell treatments, as well as a platform technology called iTANK (Immunotherapies Activated with NAP for Efficient Killing) for further boosting immunity in conjunction with treatments in the aforementioned fields.